The Bankrate promise

 Private student loan eligibility requirements

-Before applying for a private student loan, check whether you meet the basic requirements.
+Before applying for a private student loan, it’s a good idea to check whether you meet the basic requirements.
 The five private student loan requirements below are the most common among lenders, although all lenders have different standards.

-Private lenders typically start with the basics, so they’ll first require that you’re a student who’s pursuing some kind of education.
-You’ll also need to attend an accredited school, which typically includes four-year colleges and sometimes includes two-year community colleges and trade schools.
+Private lenders typically start with the basics, so they’ll first require that you’re a student pursuing education.
+You’ll also need to attend an accredited school, which typically includes four-year colleges and sometimes two-year community colleges and trade schools.

 Most lenders also require you to be enrolled at least half time at your school, but some lenders have private student loans specifically designed for part-time or career-training students.

-It can be tough to qualify on your own if you have no credit history or a limited one.
-Many lenders won’t advertise a specific minimum credit score, but generally, a score in the mid-600s or higher can help you meet private student loan credit score requirements.
+It can be tough to qualify independently without a credit history or a limited one.
+Many lenders won’t advertise a specific minimum credit score, but a score in the mid-600s or higher can help you meet private student loan credit score requirements.
 As your credit score increases, you’ll have more borrowing options and may receive a lower interest rate.

-How to prepare: If you don’t have the credit history to qualify for a private student loan, you might consider holding off on your application for a few months.
-Work on improving your credit so you can qualify for the loan and get a good interest rate.
+- How to prepare: If you don’t have the credit history to qualify for a private student loan, you might consider holding off on your application for a few months.
+Improve your credit to qualify for the loan and get a good interest rate.
 If you don’t have the time, you may need to apply with a co-signer who meets the lender’s credit requirements.

-In addition to credit requirements, lenders also typically have minimum income requirements.
-In some cases, it can be as little as $24,000, but the higher your income, the better.
-Lenders will typically ask for documentation that shows your employment status and earnings and also calculate your debt-to-income ratio to see how much of your monthly income goes toward debt.
+In addition to credit requirements, lenders typically have minimum income requirements.
+Sometimes, it can be as little as $24,000, but the higher your income, the better.
+Lenders typically ask for documentation showing your employment status and earnings and calculating your debt-to-income ratio to see how much of your monthly income goes toward debt.